BrentPease1/pease-lab/content/bioblitz/welcome.md

 ### Event Registration
 [2022 Saluki BioBlitz](https://forms.office.com/Pages/ResponsePage.aspx?id=55h61U10-UO8kQjeH_NxDUMGBwbk2llNsWBKIWoAPu1UNTRVNE1TVUJOOEY5UTk1U003UlpSSTFFVy4u)

+### Parking Passes
+Are you coming from off campus?
+Great - we can provide temporary parking passes for the day!
+Please [email Brent Pease](mailto: bpease1@siu.edu) and we will share instructions on how to get yours.

 ### FAQ

 **What is a BioBlitz**: A BioBlitz is an organized challenge to document biodiversity (plants, animals, fungi, etc.) in a specific area over a short period of time, usually 24 hours.